Updating Results

 The Master of Science (Mathematics and Statistics) provides excellent preparation for a specialist role in the workforce or graduate research in the field.

-You'll choose from one of five areas to specialise in:
+The course is designed with flexibility in mind.
+Choose from one of five areas to specialise in:

 • Applied Mathematics and Mathematical Biology